FDIC recordkeeping plan poses problems for banks, fintechs

 The recently unveiled FDIC proposal requires banks to maintain detailed records of the beneficial owners of custodial deposit accounts.
 If a bank fails, the rule could ensure deposit insurance can be accurately allocated.
 Banks must forge contracts with partners, including fintechs, to provide them with the necessary data to track ownership of funds, particularly for high-activity accounts used for frequent transactions.

-Regulators are increasingly concerned about bank-fintech partnerships, which often blur the line between traditional deposit-taking institutions and non-banks.
-In such arrangements fintechs often handle sensitive activities like payments, lending and deposit management on behalf of banks.
+Regulators are concerned about bank-fintech partnerships, which often blur the line between traditional deposit-taking institutions and non-banks.
+In such arrangements, fintechs often handle sensitive activities such as payments, lending and deposit management on behalf of banks.
 In July, the three federal banking agencies issued guidance advising banks on managing risks in fintech partnerships.
 This week, they extended the comment period after banking and fintech industry groups requested more time to provide feedback.

 The proposed rule aims to take the next step, by compelling banks and their partners to step up recordkeeping and ensure traceability of funds.

-In April, middleware provider Synapse Financial faced public scrutiny after it filed for bankruptcy.
-Court proceedings have led to accusations that it failed to maintain accurate records of which customers were owed money from custodial accounts, and that it was not properly reconciling transactions with customer data.
+In April, Synapse faced public scrutiny after it filed for bankruptcy.
+Court proceedings have led to accusations that it failed to maintain accurate records of which customers were owed money from custodial accounts and that it was not properly reconciling transactions with customer data.

 Why the rule could cause problems